swjang702/usrbin/README.md

-snippets for C like /usr/bin
+code snippets would like to be used like /usr/bin.

+Any contribution is welcome.